pivotal-cf/cf-rabbitmq-release/README.md

-# Cloud Foundry RabbitMQ Serivce
+# Cloud Foundry RabbitMQ Service

 This repository contains the release for RabbitMQ for Cloud Foundry.
 It is deployable by BOSH in the usual way.